12 of the best JavaScript examples

 Get inspiration from innovative, interesting examples of JavaScript in action.

-The internet is full of web design inspiration, including great examples of JavaScript being used to bring a website to life and provide great user experiences.
-Here we pick some of our favourite examples of JavaScript in action for your inspiration.
+The internet is full of web design inspiration, including great examples of JavaScript being used to bring websites to life and provide great user experiences.
+Here we pick some of our favourite examples of JavaScript from over the years.
 If you need tools for your own website design, see our pick of the best web design software.

 12 of the best JavaScript examples